acep-uaf/community-heating-degree-days/README.md

-# community-heating-degree-days
+# Community Heating Degree Days
-Compilation of heating degree day data for communities in AEDG
+This repository contains source code to fetch and process heating degree day data for the communities represented in the [Alaska Energy Data Gateway (AEDG)](https://aedg-dev.camio.acep.uaf.edu).
+Input data comes from [Scenarios Network for Alaska + Arctic Planning (SNAP)](https://uaf-snap.org) in the form of AK-wide gridded rasters.
+In order to associate raster data with specific communities, this gridded data needs to be clipped to the communities and the values outputted to tabular format.
+This repo aims to do just that.